Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

 Occasionally, a breast cancer will not be discovered until it is fairly large or locally advanced.
 The term locally advanced breast cancer (LABC) is used to describe a breast cancer that has progressed locally but has not yet spread outside the breast and local lymph nodes.

 This article will cover the treatment of locally advanced breast cancer, including inflammatory breast cancer.
 Breast cancer is a very complex topic.
 An introduction to breast cancer and an overview of treatment is available elsewhere.
-(See "Patient information: Breast cancer guide to diagnosis and treatment (Beyond the Basics)".)
+(See "Patient education: Breast cancer guide to diagnosis and treatment (Beyond the Basics)".)

 More detailed information about locally advanced and inflammatory breast cancer is available by subscription.